Jinu: Early life

 Kim was born in California.
 He is fluent in English and Korean.

 Career

 1994: Solo debut

 On March 9, 1994, Kim Jin-woo released his first album "Kim Jin Woo Vol. 1" with "I Am Awesome" (나는 캡이었어) as his first single.
-After hearing about his album, Yang Hyun-suk, former Seo Taiji and Boys' member, pick Kim Jin-woo to be in a hip hop duo under his label, YG Entertainment with Sean.
+After hearing about his album, Yang Hyun-suk, former Seo Taiji and Boys' member, picked Kim Jin-woo to be in a hip hop duo under his label, YG Entertainment with Sean.

 1997: Jinusean debut

 Jinu and Sean debuted as Jinusean with the single, "Gasoline," in 1997 under the guidance of YG Entertainment CEO and former Seo Taiji and Boys member Yang Hyun-suk and former Deux member Lee Hyun Do.
 Their second single, "Tell Me" (featuring singer Uhm Jung-hwa), was the duo's first hit and propelled them to stardom.

 2004–present: Extended hiatus and Work at YG Entertainment

 Between 2004 and 2014, the duo went on an extended hiatus.
 They remained at YG Entertainment working in various behind-the-scenes roles.
 Jinu was appointed as the Director of Overseas Operations.
 He was in charge of matters overseas including auditions and concerts.
 He discovered Bobby of iKon in New York then brought him to Korea to train under YG Entertainment.

 In 2014, Jinusean made his first appearance in 10 years on a Korean variety TV show called Infinite Challenge.
 In 2015, they released the single "Tell Me One More Time" which marked the end of their hiatus.

 As of 2018, Jinu is confirmed to star in a new series by Netflix and YG Entertainment, YG Future Strategy Office.